LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 If you like the project, please [![star](https://raw.githubusercontent.com/lucit-systems-and-development/unicorn-binance-trailing-stop-loss/master/images/misc/star.png)](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/stargazers) it on
 [GitHub](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss)!

+### Smart entry
+Do a smart entry by using `engine = 'jump-in-and-trail'`.

+By activating the `jump-in-and-trail` engine, the engine first buys the predefined asset amount and then trails them automatically.

 ## Installation and Upgrade
 The module requires Python 3.7 or above.